slalom/kafka-demo/README.md

 ### Prep

 1. Get your local Kube up and running
+2. `terraform init`

+### Provisioning

+1. `terraform apply`

+## Accessing services

 ### Kube dashboard

-1. `make dashboard.install`
-2. `make kube.proxy`
+1. `make kube.proxy`
-3. Open new terminal tab
+2. Open new terminal tab
-4. `make dashboard.token`
+3. `make dashboard.token`
-5. `make dashboard.open`
+4. `make dashboard.open`
-6. Use the token from previous step for authentication
+5. Use the token from previous step for authentication

 ### Jenkins

-1. `make jenkins.install`
-2. Wait a few minutes for Jenkins to come up
+1. Wait a few minutes for the service to come up
-3. `make jenkins.open`
+2. `make jenkins.open`
-4. `make jenkins.password`
+3. `make jenkins.password`
-5. Log in with user admin and password from the output above
+4. Log in with user admin and password from the output above

 ### Confluent platform

-1. `make confluent.install`
-2. Wait a few minutes for it to come up
+1. Wait a few minutes for the service to come up
-3. `make confluent.proxy`
+2. `make confluent.proxy`
-4. Open new terminal tab
+3. Open new terminal tab
-5. `make confluent.open`
+4. `make confluent.open`

 ### Python Twitter Publisher

 1. `make kube.proxy` if you don't have it running yet
-2. `make publisher.install`
+2. `make publisher.start` to start feeding Twitter messages to the topic
-3. `make publisher.start`
+3. `make publisher.stop` to... stop

 ### Console consumer for Twitter feed